Outdoor Activities for Dogs

 Before you start playing with your furry friend, remember these useful tips.

-- If you have to leave your puppy or dog alone for a while, before you leave, take it for a walk or play with it to give it an opportunity to burn off its excess energy.
+- If you have to leave your puppy or dog alone for a while, before you go, take it for a walk or play with it to allow it to burn off its excess energy.

 - Training can also be a game.
 You can teach a dog to approach you at your call.
 Dogs learn easily because they take it as a game.